Shrine of Saint Andrew Kim

-The Shrine of Saint Andrew Kim Taegon (Korean: 성 김대건 안드레아 성당), is a Catholic church in Bocaue, Bulacan, Philippines.
+The Parish of Nuestro Señor Jesucristo and the Diocesan Shrine of Saint Andrew Kim Tae-gon, commonly known as the Shrine of Saint Andrew Kim Taegon (성 김대건 안드레아 성당), is a Roman Catholic church in Bocaue, Bulacan, Philippines.
+It is under the jurisdiction of the Diocese of Malolos.
 The patron saint of the church is the first Korean priest and martyr Andrew Kim Taegon.

 History

 The Parish of Santo Cristo was established in 1959.
 The parish was made the sister parish in Korea in 1986, and a new shrine was determined to be dedicated to Saint Andrew Kim Taegon.
 Stephen Cardinal Kim, the Archbishop of Seoul at the time, gave a statue of Saint Andrew Kim Taegon to the parish, the statue was first enshrined on the old church building, later moved to the new shrine.

 The construction of the new church building, called Project Pangarap, began in 2001 under the parish priest Father Avel Sampana.
 The construction coincided with the 50th anniversary of the parish.
-The shrine was completed in 2015 when the parish priest is Father Vicente "Vic" Robles, the former rector and parish priest of the National Shrine of the Divine Mercy in Marilao Bulacan.
+The shrine was completed in 2015 when the parish priest is Father Vicente "Vic" Robles, the former rector and parish priest of the National Shrine of the Divine Mercy in Marilao, Bulacan.